kubernetes/website/docs/user-guide/node-selection/index.md

 behavior of pod evictions due to node problems, the system actually adds the taints in a rate-limited way.
 This prevents massive pod evictions in scenarios such as the master becoming partitioned from the nodes.)
-Thus pods can request to stay bound to a node that has one or both of these problems, for a per-pod-configurable amount of time.
+This alpha feature, in combination with `tolerationSeconds`, allows a pod to specify how long it should stay bound to a node that has one or both of these problems.

 For example, an application with a lot of local state might want to stay bound to node for a long time in the event of network partition, in the hope that the partition will recover and thus the pod eviction can be avoided.